 About (Bio / Endorsements / Photos)

 Thanks for visiting!
 I appreciate your interest in my work.
-Making beautiful things that people love makes me whole, happy, and sane—and hopefully leaves the world around me a little better.
+Making beautiful things that people love and that reflect some light into the world makes me whole, happy, and sane—and hopefully leaves the world around me a little better.
 I hope you enjoy browsing my music and projects.

-Andrew lives with his wife Liz Davis Maxfield—a professional cellist, expert in Irish traditional music, rock climber, and doula—and their two handsome, high-octane boys in Cambridge, MA.
+Andrew lives with his wife Liz Davis Maxfield—a professional cellist, expert in Irish traditional music, and rock climber—and their two handsome, high-octane boys (plus a hyper puppy) just downhill from Sundance in Provo, Utah.

 “In Andrew Maxfield’s settings of [Wendell] Berry’s texts, we feel a … clarity of purpose.
 This is music that draws reverently and articulately from our rich traditions—harmonic and communal—but is written for today’s ensembles and audiences. … Maxfield’s ample demonstration of craft is typified not just in his artful treatment of text and use of the human instrument, but in his restraint.
 This is straightforward and honest music.”